This is a repeat of (version 2.0.3) of the Google Doc put together by the Java Champions community of independent Java leaders and experts.

 There are implementations (mostly OpenJDK based) of Java SE from various providers such as AdoptOpenJDK, Amazon, Azul, BellSoft, Eclipse, IBM, jClarity, Red Hat, Oracle, SAP, and others.

 Oracle JDK 8 is going through the “End of Public Updates” process, which means the April 2019 update will restrict commercial use.
 However, since Java SE 9, Oracle is also providing Oracle OpenJDK builds which are free for commercial use (but only updated for 6 months).
-There are also free OpenJDK builds from other providers like AdoptOpenJDK, Amazon, Azul, BellSoft, IBM, jClarity, Red Hat, the Linux distros et al.
+There are also free OpenJDK builds which will be updated (including security patches) from other providers like AdoptOpenJDK, Amazon, Azul, BellSoft, IBM, jClarity, Red Hat, the Linux distros et al.

 Going forward there are several options to get a JDK.
 We focus on Java SE 8 and Java SE 11 which is the first Long Term Support (LTS) release under the new release cadence.